Ricardo Cardoso (footballer)

-Ricardo Gué Rosa Cardoso (born 23 September 2001) is a footballer who plays as a winger for Skellefteå FF.
-Born in Portugal, he represents the São Tomé and Príncipe national team.
+Ricardo Gué Rosa Cardoso (born 23 September 2001) is a footballer who plays as a winger for Kokkolan Palloveikot (KPV).
+Born in Portugal, he plays for the São Tomé and Príncipe national team.

 International career

 Cardoso made his professional debut with the São Tomé and Príncipe national team in a 2–0 2021 Africa Cup of Nations qualification loss to Sudan on 24 March 2021.